Hakan-Asmaoglu/Hakan-Asmaoglu/README.md

 ###

 <p align="left">I am Hakan.
-UI/UX designer, front-end developer, and devoted student of the IT.</p>
+UI/UX generalist, front-end developer, and devoted student of the IT.</p>

 ###